Kasu724/ai-art-detector/README.md

 - splits are saved and reproducible
 - evaluation reports more than accuracy
 - confidence thresholds and calibration are surfaced explicitly
-- the README documents domain-shift and leakage concerns instead of hiding them
+- the README documents domain-shift and leakage concerns

-## What Is Included
+## In this Repo

 ### Core pipeline
 - dataset preparation from a raw folder tree into a reproducible CSV manifest